bruce-hill/intern/README.md

 # Intern

-A minimalist string interning library meant to work with the Boehm garbage collector.
+A minimalist string (or arbitrary data) interning library meant to work with the Boehm garbage collector.